-- Mandated representatives of tangata whenua organisations are engaged by mutually agreed communication protocols - 2) Formal meeting minutes have been recorded and agreed - 3) Tangata whenua have been informed of: - The economic, social, and environmental value (by the delegation of control of their resources) to The Organisation - b.
-Their right to withhold consent to the proposed management activities to the extent necessary to protect rights, customary obligations and resources and taonga; and - c.
-The current and future planned Forest management activities and carried out as provided for in 3.2.1.

-Indicator 3.2.5 The Organisation shall provide reasonable opportunities for employment, training and other services to tangata whenua contractors and suppliers proportionate to scale and intensity of its management activities.
+- 3.2.5 Mandated representatives of Tangata whenua organisations are engaged by mutually agreed communication protocols. - 3.2.6 Formal meeting minutes have been recorded and agreed. - 3.2.7 Tangata whenua have been informed of: - 1) The economic, social, and environmental value (by the delegation of control of their re-sources) to The Organisation; - Their right to withhold consent to the proposed management activities to the extent necessary to protect rights, customary obligations and resources and taonga. - 3.2.8 The Organisation provides reasonable opportunities for employment, training and other services to Tangata whenua^{} contractors and suppliers proportionate to intensity of its management activities.